Haughley Castle: Details

 By the late 12th century the Bigod family had come to dominate Suffolk, who held the title of the Earl of Norfolk and who were in competition with the Crown for control of the region.
 Henry II had taken the throne after the death of Stephen and Henry d'Essex lost favour after being accused and convicted of cowardice during the 1157 Welsh campaign - Haughley Castle was seized by Henry II in 1163, and by the mid-1170s, the castle was controlled on his behalf by Ralph de Broc and a garrison of 30 soldiers.
 Conflict broke out again in 1173, during the revolt of Henry's sons and the Bigod's ally Robert de Beaumont, the Earl of Leicester, landed on the East Anglian coast and marched west, placing the castle under siege.
 Ralph surrendered the castle, which was then smoked out by Robert's forces, although the revolt subsequently failed.
 The castle was fully rebuilt after its destruction in 1173 and a Manor House was built within the Inner Bailey and the Outer Bailey gradually filled.
 The remaining parts of the keep tower still standing were removed by Richard Ray in 1760.
 The circular foundations of over eight feet in thickness are visible today.
 A major excavation in 2011 cleared the site and revealed extensive foundations and many remnants of intricately carved and dressed stone.

-2023 will see the 850th anniversary of the Siege of Haughley Castle and along with other villages Haughley will be marking the event by holding a Fair, Talks, Book Launch and Battle Reenactment before the lighting of a Beacon.
+2023 saw the 850th anniversary of the Siege of Haughley Castle, and along with other villages Haughley marked the event by holding a Fair, Talks, a Book Launch and a Battle Re-enactment, before the lighting of a beacon.

 Today the castle is a scheduled monument.